Faculty of Science

 Abhineet Singh

-I am a postdoctoral researcher working with Dr. Nilanjan Ray at the University of Alberta Computing Science Department and Dr. Gilbert Bigras at the Cross Cancer Institute.
+I am a postdoctoral researcher working with Prof. Nilanjan Ray at the University of Alberta VISUAL lab and Dr. Gilbert Bigras at the Cross Cancer Institute.
 We are looking into ways to improve biomarker detection in digital pathology images with interpretable deep learning, which would assist pathologists in performing better cancer diagnoses and prognoses.

 Prior to that, I was with the Vision and Robotics group where I completed my MSc under Prof. Martin Jagersand in 2017.
 My master's thesis was about high precision 2D tracking in natural images and its application to uncalibrated visual servoing.

-I also worked as a machine learning developer at Mojow Autonomous Solutions for over two years between 2021 and 2025, working on automating farming operations using computer vision and deep learning.
+I also worked as a machine learning developer at Mojow Autonomous Solutions for over two years between 2021 and 2025, researching ways to automate farming operations using computer vision and deep learning.
+I spent another year or so between 2018 and 2021 working as a developer at a former non-profit named ACAMP, where I contributed to the human and animal detection and fence damage detection components of an autonomous security ATV.

 I completed my under graduation in 2013 from IIIT Allahabad with a major in computer vision.
 While there, I did several vision projects with Prof. Anupam Agrawal, including my B.Tech thesis on abandoned object detection and a term project on hyperspectral image analysis.